siheming/mspypeline/doc/source/settings_and_configuration.rst

   Group B has equals or more than 6 non missing values
 * Not considered: In all other cases

-This threshold criterion is quite harsh, but the results will be dependable.
+This threshold criterion is quite harsh, but the results will be reliable.

-The next plot shows the required **percentage** of non zero values as function of the sample number for a group.
+The next plot shows the required **percentage** of non zero values as a function of the number of samples in a group.

 .. ipython:: python